google/keytransparency/docs/api_gen.md

 ### ListEntryHistoryResponse

-A paginated history of values for a user.
+ListEntryHistoryResponse requests a paginated history of keys for a user.

 <table>
  <tr>